The Internet is a visual platform, so it only makes sense that infographics have the ability to reach millions and keep them engaged.

 In an infographic about infographics, Unbounce states that the number of people searching for infographics has seen an 800% increase in the last two years.
-With statistics like that, it’s hard to deny that data visualizations in the form of infographics is a good marketing tool for websites.
+With statistics like that, it’s hard to deny that data visualizations in the form of infographics is a good marketing tool for websites and blogs.

 Draw New Visitors